matthewblumberg/RecycleBot-Imagine-Cup/ReadMe.md

 ### Unfortunately, we can't ship you RecycleBot (yet).
 * Luckily, we can help you set one up on your own!

+Get the files you need at https://github.com/matthewblumberg/RecycleBot-Imagine-Cup (That's where this ReadMe file is meant to live anyway!)

 ### Install ROS and other dependencies
 * The local computer and Azure must both be running Ubuntu 12.04
 * Follow instructions @ instertroswebsitehere.com